Erma Bombeck: Formative years

 Erma entered Emerson Junior High School in 1940, and began writing a humorous column for its newspaper, The Owl.
 In 1942, she entered Parker (now Patterson) Vocational High School, where she wrote a serious column, mixing in bits of humor.
 That same year she began work at the Dayton Herald as a copygirl, sharing her full-time assignment with a girlfriend.
 In 1944, for her first journalistic work, she interviewed Shirley Temple, who visited Dayton, and the interview became a newspaper feature.

-Having completed high school in 1944, Erma sought to earn a college scholarship fund; for a year she worked as a typist and stenographer, for the Dayton Herald and several other companies, and also did minor journalistic assignments (obituaries, etc.) for the Dayton Herald.
+She completed high school in 1944 and sought to earn a college scholarship fund; for a year she worked as a typist and stenographer, for the Dayton Herald and several other companies, and also did minor journalistic assignments (obituaries, etc.) for the Dayton Herald.
 Using the money she earned, Erma enrolled in Ohio University at Athens, Ohio, in 1946.
 However, she failed most of her literary assignments and was rejected for the university newspaper.
 She left after one semester when her funds ran out.

 Erma later enrolled in the University of Dayton, a Catholic college.
 She lived in her family home and worked at Rike's, a department store, where she wrote humorous material for the company newsletter.
 In addition, she worked two part-time jobs – as a termite control accountant at an advertising agency and as a public-relations person at the local YMCA.
 While she was in college, her English professor, Bro.
 Tom Price, commented to Erma about her great prospects as a writer, and she began to write for the university student publication, The Exponent.
 She graduated in 1949 with a degree in English, and became a lifelong active contact for the university — helping financially and participating personally — and became a lifetime trustee of the institution in 1987.
 In 1949, she converted to Catholicism, from the United Brethren church, and married Bill Bombeck, a former fellow student of the University of Dayton, who was a veteran of the World War II Korean front.
 His subsequent profession was that of educator and school supervisor.
 Bombeck remained active in the church for the rest of her life.